nhsconnect/ITK3-FHIR-eDischarge/pages/overview/overview_release_notes.md

 **PRSB Headings**

-- Aligned with the latest PRSB headings
+- Specification has been aligned with the latest PRSB maintenance release
 - Organisation name element in Distribution List section changed from optional to required
 - Probability of recurrence element removed from Allergies and Adverse Reactions section